suweicong/obligation-cordapp/README.md

 That's it!

 From the lenders UI you can transfer an obligation to a new lender.
 The procedure is straight-forward.
 Just select the Party which is to be the new lender.
 Refresh teh UIs to see the reflected changes.

-# TODO

-1. Remove references to "IOU"
-2. Resolve party names for the web front-end.
-3. Replace the Corda web server with a reactive spring boot web server
-4. Auto update the UI

 Feel free to submit a PR.